bad64/OpenFightStick/Ork/220x220mm/README.md

 ## Printing

-Print all the body files, adding pauses (or filament changes, it doesn't matter so long as it stops printing and parks the head out of the way) *at the start of the layer that will cover the nut holes*.
-There are a lot of Youtube videos about embedding nuts or magnets, both use the same process. **Remember to add support blockers to all the screw holes !!**
-Depending on your exact build plate size you can definitely fit several parts at once to save time:
+Print all the body files, depending on your exact build plate size you can definitely fit several parts at once to save time:
 ![I was taught by a Tetris champion](../../img/fit.PNG)

-Since they all share the same height at which you should need to pause, you only really need two pauses total.

 Print the bottom plate twice, then whichever set of top plates you want.
-Use the same pause and support blockers method on the lever mounting holes if you plan on using one.
+Add support blockers and filament changes/pauses (it doesn't really matter so long as the print head goes out of the way) on the lever mounting holes **at the start of the layer which will cover the nuts** if you plan on using one.

 For the record, both Sega 2P top right plates are identical, but **that isn't true for the leverless builds**.
 Exercise caution !

 If you do not wish to mount your board directly to the top right plate, print it as-is, otherwise again you will need to add a pause and support blockers.

-**OPTIONAL:** Print the Surround and Support pieces for the Neutrik that you can find in [TODO: Link to be published]
+**OPTIONAL:** Print the Surround and Support pieces for the Neutrik that you can find in the root Common folder.

 ## Assembly